Fairfax Forward - Comprehensive Plan Amendment Work Program

 - Reflect implementation of Comprehensive Plan guidance through zoning approvals; and/or

 - Respond to or incorporate research derived from technical planning or transportation studies.

-By using this approach, Plan review could occur according to a schedule that would ensure guidance is up-to-date and relevant based on current and future needs.
-Study timing will be influences by the availability of staff and community resources.
+The schedule will ensure that guidance is up-to-date and relevant based on current and future needs.
+Study timing also will be influenced by the availability of staff and community resources.

 Map of Areas Listed on Draft Work Program